TsvetaKoleva22/React-Book-Store/README.md

 The app supports JWT authentication, error handling, form validation and notification messages(using React Toastify).
 Its styling is enhanced with Bootstrap.

 It supports **admin functionality**, as well as logged in users and simply visitors.
 The Admin is seeded at the start of the application.
-Hes role is to create and manage a collection of books.
+His role is to create and manage a collection of books.
 He can create new books, edit existing ones and/or delete them.

 The random **visitors** can only see the Landing(Home) page, the All Books page, the Details page and can Register or Log in.